Back Pain and Inflammatory Bowel Disease

 Off the top of my head, here are five reasons why you may be experiencing lower back pain as an IBD patient:

 - Multiple abdominal surgeries

-- Bone Density issues from steroid use and/or nutritional deficiencies
+- Bone density issues from steroid use and/or nutritional deficiencies

 It is important to note that there are MANY other potential reasons for this symptom.
 Please ask your doctor if you feel something is off with your body.

 Does this story resonate with you at all?
 Do you experience lower back pain or back pain in general?
 Did it just begin following your IBD diagnosis?
 Do you think it is related?
-Has the pain been severe enough where you have needed to seek medical attention?
+Has the pain been severe enough that you have needed to seek medical attention?
 If so, did anything come of it?
 We would love to hear your experiences, thoughts, and stories in the comment section below!

 What has been the most helpful for managing IBD symptoms?